The Right to Trial by Jury Amendment in the Constitution

 Among those rights are those afforded to people accused of crimes.
 Because the consequences of being convicted of a crime involve the deprivation of a person’s freedom, property, and even life in extreme cases, the Framers of the Constitution wanted to make sure that the state followed a strict process to determine the accused’s guilt before taking away their freedom.

-Part of the process that the founders envisioned was trial by jury.
+Part of the process that the founders envisioned was the right to a jury trial.
 This concept is mentioned in Article III, Section 2 of the Constitution, and also the Sixth Amendment, which provides that “[t]he trial of all crimes, except in cases of impeachment, shall be by jury; and such trial shall be held in the state where the said crimes shall have been committed…”

 Furthermore, the Sixth Amendment reads as follows: